ranakhurram666/MapApi/README.md

 - Clone the repo or download code from [React application - Google Map Markers](https://github.com/ranakhurram666/GoogleMaps)
 - Run `npm install` in the root folder
+- Run `npm install --only=dev` to install dev dependencies
-- Make sure that Flask server is running
+- Make sure that back-end flask server is running, (see back-end installation guide)
 - Run `npm run dev`
+- Application is running at http://localhost:8080
 - To run tests, run `npm tests -- -u`

 ## Back-End Installation